PasitheaSoftware/PASITHEA/README.md

 # PASITHEA
 PASITHEA is a framework to add a vocal assistant in an Android app or service.\
 This framework is based on the native Android API for the low-level mechanisms that carry out the speech recongition (SpeechRecognizer) and the text to speech (TextToSpeech).\
 On top of these functions we created a set of methods to execute different types of operations.
 All these methods are customizables which makes the framework fully modular.
-It can adapt to all the kind of needs.
+It can adapt to all kind of needs.

 # License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.